 - Shutting down when something bad happens.
 Feelings that don't get talked about cause more stress.
-This could lead to stress eating. - Turning to food right after being upset. - Eating much more than most people would eat in the same situation. - Eating when you are not hungry. - ► Eating in secret.
-Would you be embarrassed if anyone saw you eating so much? - Eating too fast without taking time to enjoy it. - Eating until you feel uncomfortable and stuffed. - Feeling out of control with your eating. - Feeling bad about yourself after eating.
+This could lead to stress eating. - Turning to food right after being upset. - Eating much more than most people would eat in the same situation. - Eating when he is not hungry. - Eating in secret.
+He may be embarrassed if anyone saw him eating so much. - Eating too fast without taking time to enjoy it. - Eating until he feels uncomfortable and stuffed. - ► Feeling out of control with his eating. - Feeling bad about himself after eating.